notAkki/notAkki/README.md

 - I am focussing on learning more advanced C++ to better my competitive programming skills
 - Javascript
 - HTML and CSS
-- Web development with Gatsby
+- Web development with React Native, NextJS, and Astro

 <br />